Table of Contents

 There are important measures to take while waiting for medical assistance.
 Do not have the person lie on their back, keep them sitting up.
 If they must lie down, turn their head to the side to prevent them from choking on vomit.
 Do not give them any food or medications.
 Stay with the individual until help arrives.

-The Treatment Specialist is a primary resource when wondering what is alcohol poisoning treatment.
-The Treatment Specialist team has extensive experience and knowledge regarding alcohol use disorder and alcohol poisoning.
-If it is determined that the individual has an alcohol use disorder, The Treatment Specialist can guide the family toward an inpatient or outpatient alcohol treatment program at no charge.
-For free assistance locating an alcohol treatment program, please contact The Treatment Specialist now at (866) 644-7911.
+The Treatment Specialist will connect you to a treatment center that can help you with abuse and binge drinking issues that lead to alcohol poisoning.
+The treatment center has extensive experience and knowledge regarding alcohol use disorder and alcohol poisoning.
+If it is determined that the individual has an alcohol use disorder, a Treatment Specialist can guide the family toward an inpatient or residential alcohol treatment program.
+For information about an alcohol treatment program, please contact a Treatment Specialist now at (866) 644-7911.